coatl/redparse/README.txt

   #presumably tree was altered somehow in the walk-"loop" above
   #when done mucking with the tree, you can turn it into one
-  #of two other formats: ParseTree s-exps or (experimental)
+  #of two other formats: ParseTree s-exps or ruby source code.
-  #ruby source code.

   tree.to_parsetree #=> turns a tree into an ParseTree-style s-exp.